TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Common memory bugs

 -   Invalid memory address or nil pointer dereference
     -   An invalid memory address or nil pointer dereference error occurs when a program tries to access a memory region it is not allowed to.
-Some examples are listed below.
-        -   Dereferencing a null pointer

 ## Adoption challenge